OpenDSA/OpenDSA/RST/en/FormalLang/FLIntro.rst

 * Basic techniques for solving summations and recurrence relations
 * Set theory and relations

-You should have had a course in Data Structures to cover at least the
+You should have had a course in Data Structures, covering at least the
 following:

 * Basic algorithm analysis, including big-oh, big-Omega, and